TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/tisp/sigchain_dsp_rt/sigchain_router_8ch_12ch.md

    - The application will initialize the signal chain and begin processing audio frames.

 2. **Monitor the output:**
-   - The example processes audio data in real-time through the 10-stage processing pipeline.
+   - The example processes audio data in real-time through the 10-stage processing pipeline and monitored via Audacity.
-   - Performance metrics including cycle count and DSP load are measured and reported.

 3. **Audio Flow:**
    - Input: 8 channels of audio data (int32_t format)
-   - Processing: Real-time execution through comprehensive DSP pipeline
+   - Processing: Real-time execution through the DSP pipeline
    - Output: 12 channels of processed audio data (int32_t format)

 ## Configuration Parameters